 Commercial business leaders are innovating to realize their brands’ commercial potential.
 And enabling technologies like Anaplan are removing the constraints that have been a barrier to connecting people, data, and analytics in the past.

 With a connected decision-making and predictive analytics capability, we are seeing a new generation of leaders emerge who can confidently navigate a challenging market landscape and guide their commercial organizations toward brand success, delivering value from year 1 to year 10 and beyond.

-Kevin Jacokes is the North America Industry Lead for Life Sciences at Impetus Consulting Group.
+Kevin Jacokesis the Life Sciences Practice Lead for Alpine Consulting Partners.
 He has 12+ years of experience in delivering connected planning, analytics, and decision-making capabilities to global organizations, implementing the data infrastructure, deploying the analytical models, and coaching the teams who make these capabilities possible.
 Kevin believes in the Anaplan platform and ecosystem because he has seen the effect it has on the cultures of organizations that adopt it.
 He has seen it promote collaboration, drive curiosity, unlock creativity, and empower team-driven continuous improvement.